GoogleCloudPlatform/spanner-migration-tool/docs/install.md

 The complete CLI reference for the `spanner migration` gCloud surface can be found [here](https://cloud.google.com/sdk/gcloud/reference/alpha/spanner/migration).

+{: .note }
-Note: Detailed instructions on how to install a new component in gCloud can be found [here](https://cloud.google.com/sdk/docs/install#installation_instructions).
+Detailed instructions on how to install a new component in gCloud can be found [here](https://cloud.google.com/sdk/docs/install#installation_instructions).

-### Spanner migration tool from Source
+### Spanner migration tool from source

 {: .highlight }
-Building from source is only supporte for MacOS and Linux based platforms
+Building from source is only supported for MacOS and Linux based platforms.

 1. Install Go ([download](https://golang.org/doc/install)) on your development machine if it is not already installed, configure the GOPATH environment variable if it is not already configured, and [test your installation](https://golang.org/doc/install#testing).